Lieder-Lab/liederDB/README.md

 >
 >So the 'efficientMode' just recommended opened in huge amount of data and high frequencies operation situation to get a little faster than the regular method.

+____
+## More questions and suggestions
+If you have more questions or some suggestions, please email to 357274178@qq.com.
+It's my pleasure to talk with you about this.